 Skip to main content

-The Dakota Rail Regional Trail is a 28-mile regional trail extending from Wayzata to the McLeod County Line, west of New Germany.
+The Dakota Rail Regional Trail is a 28-mile regional trail extending from Wayzata to the McLeod County line, west of New Germany.
 SRF worked with Three Rivers Park District and Carver County to prepare master plans and provided subsequent design and construction administration services.

 Obtaining input from the public in the development of the various trail segments was an important aspect of SRF’s work.
-Through numerous public open houses, resident surveys, and meetings with the affected communities, we learned that there was generally strong community support for the trail.
-SRF worked closely with our clients to determine the best methods for resolving the issues.
-In the case of the Three Rivers Park District segment, it was the creation of a Design Development task force made up of representatives of all the affected communities.
+Through numerous public open houses, resident surveys, and meetings with the affected communities, there was generally strong community support for the trail.
+SRF worked closely with clients to determine the best methods for resolving the issues.

 Highlights of the constructed Dakota Rail Trail include: